Everyone has the right to feel safe at work

 - Loss of self-confidence, self-esteem and sometimes even suicidal behaviour.

-In some circumstances, if you have suffered injuries or illnesses that arise out of, or in the course of, your employment because of workplace bullying you may be entitled to a range of benefits and compensation under the workers compensation scheme.
+In some circumstances, if you’ve suffered injuries or illnesses as a result of being bullied at work, you may be entitled to a range of benefits and compensation under the Workers’ Compensation scheme.

-The harassment may occur at your place of work, or at workplace events (such as Christmas parties), and may be physical or psychological.
+The discrimination may occur at your place of work or at workplace events and can be physical or psychological.

 When to seek legal advice

 Depending on your situation, you may need to seek legal advice from a lawyer with expertise in workplace law.
 We have an experienced team of lawyers who can help you understand your rights and what you could be entitled to.

 If you’ve suffered physical or psychological harm as a result of bullying and discrimination – you can use our Free Claim Check to find out if you might have a Workers’ Compensation claim.

 You can also speak with our Employment Law team to see what other options you might have, even if you haven't suffered physical or psychological harm.

 Steps to take if you’re being bullied or discriminated at work

 If you can, firmly and politely let the person know that their behaviour is unreasonable and ask them to stop.
 You can ask your supervisor, health and safety representative or union representative to be with you when you do this.